Don's Party (film)

-Don's Party is a 1971 play by David Williamson set during the 1969 Australian federal election.
-The play opened on 11 August 1971 at The Pram Factory theatre in Carlton.

-Plot

-Don Henderson is a schoolteacher living with his wife Kath and baby son in the Melbourne suburb of Lower Plenty.
-On the night of the 1969 federal election Don invites a small group of friends to celebrate a predicted Australian Labor Party (ALP) election victory, much to the dismay of his wife.
-To the party come Mal, Don's university mentor, and his bitter wife Jenny, sex-obsessed Cooley and his latest girlfriend, nineteen-year-old Susan, Evan, a dentist, and his beautiful artist wife Kerry.
-Somehow, two Liberal supporters, Simon and Jody also come.

-As the party wears on it becomes clear that the Labor party, which is supported by Don and most of the guests, is not winning.
-As a result, alcohol consumption increases, and the sniping between Don and his male friends about their failed aspirations gets uglier, as does their behaviour toward the women.
-Mack, a design engineer whose wife has just left him, pulls out a nude photo of her for his friends' approval.
-Crass womaniser Cooley pursues the available women.
-The disillusioned wives exchange tales of their husbands' sub-par sexual performance.
-By the end of the night, Don and some of his friends have begun to grasp the emptiness of their compromised lives.

-The play led to a 2011 sequel, Don Parties On.

-Film version

-In 1976, a film version was released with a screenplay by Williamson, directed by Bruce Beresford.
+Don's Party is a 1976 Australian black comedy film based on the play Don's Party by David Williamson with a screenplay by Williamson, directed by Bruce Beresford.
 John Hargreaves plays Don Henderson with Jeanie Drynan as Don's wife Kath.
 Ray Barrett plays Mal, Don's mentor, and Pat Bishop is his wife.
 Graham Kennedy plays Mack, Graeme Blundell is the Liberal supporter and Veronica Lang his obedient wife.
 Kerry (Candy Raymond) is the attractive and assertive artist and Evan (Kit Taylor) is her uptight and possessive partner.
 Cooley (Harold Hopkins) comes with his young girlfriend Susan (Clare Binney).

 In the film the setting is relocated to the suburb of Westleigh (7 Windam Place) in the northern suburbs of Sydney.
 The film also deviates from the stage version by increasing the level of profanity and contains full frontal nudity and sex scenes.

 Pat Bishop won the AFI Award for Best Actress in a Leading Role, Veronica Lang won the AFI Award for Best Actress in a Supporting Role, Bruce Beresford won the Best Direction award, David Williamson won the Best screenplay award, and the film won the edit and sound award.
 The film was entered into the 27th Berlin International Film Festival.